-Analysis | The two big discrepancies in the testimony on the Jan.
-6 Capitol riot
+Analysis | The disputed timeline of the Capitol riot

 1:34 p.m., 1:39 p.m. and 1:45 p.m.: Sund again speaks with the sergeants at arms “to request National Guard support.”

 So depending upon whom you believe, the first request Sund made to Irving came at 12:58 p.m., 1:09 p.m. or shortly after 2 p.m.
-What’s more, Pittman suggested separate initial requests of each sergeant at arms, but Sund indicated he felt he was speaking to both of them at the same time.
-And Sund pegged a follow-up call at 1:22, which is both before Irving says they first spoke and before Pittman’s call records indicate the first follow-up came.
+What’s more, Pittman suggested separate initial requests of each sergeant-at-arms, but Sund indicated he felt he was speaking to both of them at the same time.
+And Sund pegged a follow-up call at 1:22 p.m., which is both before Irving says they first spoke and before Pittman’s call records indicate the first follow-up came.

 About all that is generally agreed upon between the accounts is that there was some kind of conversation between Sund and Irving shortly before 1:30 p.m., but even then, the content and the exact timing differs.